The refined analytic torsion and a well-posed boundary condition for the odd signature operator: Introduction

-As a related work, B. Vertman has already studied the refined analytic torsion on a compact Riemannian manifold with boundary ([30], [31]) but our approach is completely different from what he presented.
-Burghelea and Haller have studied the complex-valued analytic torsion associated to a non-degenerate symmetric bilinear form on a flat vector bundle ([9], [10]), which we call the Burghelea-Haller analytic torsion.
-Cappell and Miller used non-self-adjoint Laplace operator to define another complex valued analytic torsion and proved the extension of the Cheeger-M\"uller theorem ([11]), which we call the Cappell-Miller analytic torsion.
-Inspired by the result of B. Vertman, G. Su ([27]) and the first author ([20]) studied the Burghelea-Haller analytic torsion and the Cappell-Miller analytic torsion, respectively, on a compact oriented Riemannian manifolds with boundary.
-We think the boundary conditions ${\mathcal P}_{-, {\mathcal L}_{0}}$ and ${\mathcal P}_{+, {\mathcal L}_{1}}$ may also work to define the Burghelea-Haller and Cappell-Miller analytic torsions on a compact oriented Riemannian manifold with boundary, which will be discussed elsewhere.
+As related works, B. Vertman has already studied the refined analytic torsion on a compact Riemannian manifold with boundary (\cite{Ve1}, \cite{Ve2}) but our approach is completely different from what he presented.
+The comparison of these two constructions has been discussed in \cite{HL2}.
+Burghelea and Haller have studied the complex-valued analytic torsion associated to a non-degenerate symmetric bilinear form on a flat vector bundle (\cite{BH1}, \cite{BH2}), which we call the Burghelea-Haller analytic torsion.
+Cappell and Miller used non-self-adjoint Laplace operator to define another complex valued analytic torsion and proved the extension of the Cheeger-M\"uller theorem (\cite{CM}), which we call the Cappell-Miller analytic torsion.
+Inspired by the result of B. Vertman, G. Su (\cite{Su}) and the first author (\cite{Hu}) studied the Burghelea-Haller analytic torsion and the Cappell-Miller analytic torsion, respectively, on a compact oriented Riemannian manifolds with boundary.
+O. M. Molina (\cite{Mo}) discussed the Burghelea-Haller analytic torsion on a compact Riemannian manifold with boundary by using the relative/absolute boundary conditions.

+The original form of this paper appeared in 2010 in arXiv.
+Recently the authors rewrote the paper more precisely under the Assumption A.